ybertot/coq/doc/sphinx/language/gallina-extensions.rst

 The Calculus of Inductive Constructions knows pattern-matching only over simple patterns.
-It is however convenient to re-factorize nested pattern-matching into a single pattern-matching over a nested pattern.
-Coq’s printer tries to do such limited re-factorization.
+It is however convenient to re-factorize nested pattern-matching into a single pattern-matching over a nested pattern. |Coq|’s printer tries to do such limited re-factorization.

 .. cmd:: Set Printing Matching.

-This tells Coq to try to use nested patterns.
+This tells |Coq| to try to use nested patterns.
 This is the default behavior.

 .. cmd:: Unset Printing Matching.

-This tells Coq to print only simple pattern-matching problems in the same way as the Coq kernel handles them.
+This tells |Coq| to print only simple pattern-matching problems in the same way as the |Coq| kernel handles them.

 .. cmd:: Test Printing Matching.